mikebattista/PowerShell-WSL-Interop/README.md

 # PowerShell-WSL-Interop

-WSL enables calling Linux commands directly within PowerShell via `wsl.exe` (e.g. `wsl date`).
+The [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) enables calling Linux commands directly within PowerShell via `wsl.exe` (e.g. `wsl date`).
 While more convenient than a full context switch into WSL, it has the following limitations:

 * Prefixing commands with `wsl` is tedious and unnatural